MercersKitchen/AP-CS/2019 AP CSP Edition/Introductory Presentation for CSP/README.md

 Features of End-user Experience that connect to the program's Purpose
 - Summarized by Case Study, uses clean design
-  - List all features
+  - [] List all features
-  - List possible effects when end-user interacts with program (benefits or harms)
+  - [] List possible effects when end-user interacts with program (benefits or harms)

-- Explain intended purpose of each feature (note: end-user can take it to next step)
+- [] Explain intended purpose of each feature (note: end-user can take it to next step)
+  - Note: these explanations might take a while but will drastically improve your presentation

-Adding Comments to Program Code, "make it read like a book"
+[] Adding Comments to Program Code, "make it read like a book"
 - Use AP Java DOC expectations

-Reflection & Solution Stories (Difficulties or Opportunities)
+[] Reflection & Solution Stories (Difficulties or Opportunities)
 - Revision stories illustrating solutions
 - Incremental changes: large scale algorithmic changes (must have algorithm to start with)
 - Iterative changes: smaller changes related to functions, parameters (here, debugging is a tool)